 Reporting Incidents or Injuries

-When these incidents or injuries go unreported at the College, neither does the important, timely documentation of facts, which may impact potential resources or benefits, investigative opportunities, appropriate action, and/or legal obligations.
+When these incidents or injuries go unreported at the College, so does the important, timely documentation of facts, which may impact potential resources or benefits, investigative opportunities, appropriate action and/or legal obligations.

 Steps for reporting:

 - Report the incident and/or injury to Safety, Security and Risk Management or call 407-582-1000.

 - Employees shall notify their direct supervisor or designee of injuries as soon as possible.